-For motor homes: Both placards and certification labels are on a sticker that is located in the rear closet.
+For motor homes: Both placards and certification labels are permanently attached in the rear closet.

 Understanding Tire Pressure and Load Limits

 Tire inflation pressure is the level of air in the tire that provides it with load-carrying capacity and affects the overall performance of the vehicle.
 The tire inflation pressure is a number that indicates the amount of air pressure-measured in pounds per square inch (psi)-a tire requires to be properly inflated.
 (You will also find this number on the vehicle information placard expressed in kilopascals (kPa), which is the metric measure used internationally).